martinchoC/CategoriasyProductos/README.md

 How to filter the products:
     Press the filter button near the (+) button on top of the products screen and a popup will appear.
 There choose an option to filter the products belonging to a category.
+IMPORTANT: The creation and expiration of a product is set at 00:00:00 am

 How to edit/remove a product:
     The product item should be pressed and mantaining it selected.
 Then a popup will appear, allowing you to choose the edition or removal of the product.